jt14den/lc-github-to-local/episodes/setting-up-github.md

 ## Add a README file
 Note: It is good practice to have “Initialize this repository with a README” checked.
 ::::::::::::::::::::

+To keep it simple, leave “None” as options for both “Add .gitignore” and “Add a license.”

+For more information about the .gitignore file please go to the lesson number.

+Once you created the repository you will see a page like the one below.
+The repository contains only one readme file